🚀 The call is now open – apply by February 2, 2025! 🚀

 2) PROBABILISTIC METHODS

-We develop AI tools using probabilistic programming, with our main expertise in Bayesian machine learning.
+We develop AI tools using probabilistic programming.
+Our expertise includes Bayesian machine learning, generative modeling (e.g., diffusion models and GANs in general generative AI) and other probabilistic modeling.
 The research is disseminated as modular open-source software, including software for the most popular probabilistic programming framework Stan.
 Examples of recent research include:

 3) Simulation-based inference